hostwithquantum/traefik-example/README.md

 | CUSTOMER_EMAIL | An email address for Let's Encrypt |
 | TRAEFIK_DOMAIN | The domain of your endpoint/cluster, e.g. `$customer.customer.planetary-quantum.net` |

+## Custom TLS Certificates

+To demonstrate basic custom certificate usage, this repo comes with a self-signed example certificate for `example.127.0.0.1.nip.io`.
+(Other domains will automatically get Let's Encrypt certificates.)

+To add your own certificates:
+* adjust `traefik.tpl.toml` under `entryPoints.https.tls.certificates` to
+  include all your certificates
+* adjust the Dockerfile to COPY them all into the image

 ## Build and publish the the image